 - Cool Car: A large number of them, including but not limited to the Tornado Intercept Vehicles (TIV and TIV2), the Dominator, the Doppler On Wheels (DOW) trucks, etc.

 - Crossover: The TIV2 and Dominator were featured on an episode of Mythbusters, testing the vehicles' ability to withstand tornado-level wind speeds.

 - Death from Above: Tornadoes, lightning, and hail produced by supercell storms.

 - Do Not Touch the Funnel Cloud: Averted as they have vehicles specifically designed to go into them (the TIV, the TIV2, and the Dominator)

 - Subverted on a couple of occasions with the Dominator, as it's not intended to go into the strongest tornadoes.
 One time a window was blown out (see Eye Scream below) and another time the vehicle was shifted sideways several feet.
-In 2013 one storm in Oklahoma tore the Dominator's hood completely off.

 - Don't Try This at Home: Each episode starts with this disclaimer.